 Reference checks: Contact previous employers or colleagues to verify a candidate's relevant skills and experience, as well as their soft skills.

-A salary for a Credit Controller in Sydney can vary based on a number of factors such as experience, industry, and company size.
-On average, salary expectations can be anywhere between $60,000 to $90,000 per year, with opportunities for higher compensation as they gain experience and expertise.
+A salary for a Credit Controller in Sydney can vary based on several factors such as experience, industry, and company size.
+On average, salary expectations can range between $60,000 to $90,000 per year, with opportunities for higher compensation as they gain experience and expertise.

 In summary, the role of a Credit Controller is indispensable in maintaining financial stability and ensuring a healthy cash flow for a business.
 By evaluating candidates based on their key skills and traits, your company can find the right credit officer to safeguard its financial interests and foster growth.
 Investing in a Credit Controller is an investment in the long-term financial well-being of your business.

-If you are looking to hire a Credit Controller or are a jobseeker thinking about a new role, contact us for a confidential discussion.
+If you are looking to hire a Credit Controller or are a job seeker and thinking about a new role, contact one of our accounting recruitment experts for a confidential discussion or phone us at 02 8324 5640 today.